damionx7/Zettel-Notes-Documentation/docs/note/editor/index.md

 ### Text Snippets Button

-A text snippet has 2 parts: the expander and the expansion.
+A text snippet has 2 parts: *Expander* and *Expansion*.
 When a user taps on an expander, its expansion will be entered in the editor at the selected position.

 For example, if the expander is `otoh` and the expansion is `on the other hand`, clicking on the expander `otoh` in Text Snippets will enter `on the other hand` in the editor.
-See the built-in "Heading with Subtasks" snippet for a more substantial example.
+See the built-in "Heading with Subtasks" snippet for example.

 The expander may also contain date and/or time placeholders in [SimpleDateFormat](https://docs.oracle.com/javase/8/docs/api/java/text/SimpleDateFormat.html); surrounding these with `$$` will cause the expansion to expand them using the current date and time.
 For example, `## $$yyy-MM-hh (EE)$$` will be expanded to to the current date, formatted like `2024-07-26 (Fri)`.

-To add a new text snippet or edit an existing one, just tap on the floating edit button.
+> To add a new text snippet or edit an existing one, just tap on the floating edit button.

+!!! tip

+    You can insert text snippets while editing using hotword `::` while editing.

 ### Citations Button